 Author: Eric Raskin

-Vitalii Stalchenko, a 24-year-old Ukrainian boxer from Dnipro, won the WBC Ukraine and Champion of Ukraine titles in cruiserweight.
+Andrii Boryshpolets, a 27-year-old Ukrainian boxer from Kyiv, won the WBC Ukraine and Champion of Ukraine titles in the super lightweight division.